-- The Breadth Requirement is designed to ensure that students take courses from across a wide range of academic disciplines.

-- There are five different Breadth categories, and each category corresponds to a different cluster of academic disciplines.
-Recall the five categories:

-- 1. Creative and Cultural Representations

-- 2. Thought, Belief, and Behaviour

-- 3. Society and Its Institutions

-- 4. Living Things and Their Environment5.
-The Physical and Mathematical Universes - There are two ways to satisfy the Breadth Requirement: - (a) complete 1.0 FCE in four of the categories. - (b) complete 1.0 FCE in three of the categories and 0.5 FCE in the other two. - Note: this is not a requirement that you need to complete in first year.
-Rather, the Breadth Requirement can be completed during the course of your degree.
-The Step Forward site offers suggestions for Breadth Courses if you're looking for helpful tips.
+- The Breadth Requirement is designed to ensure that students take courses from across a wide range of academic disciplines. - There are five different Breadth categories, and each category corresponds to a different cluster of academic disciplines.
+Recall the five categories: - 1.
+Creative and Cultural Representations - 2.
+Thought, Belief, and Behaviour - 3.
+Society and Its Institutions - 4.
+Living Things and Their Environment - 5.
+The Physical and Mathematical Universes - There are two ways to satisfy the Breath Requirement: - (a) complete 1.0 FCE in four of the categories. - (b) complete 1.0 FCE in three of the categories and 0.5 FCE in the other two. - Note: this is not a requirement that you need to satisfy in first year, nor is it a requirement that you need to satisfy each year.
+Rather, the Breadth Requirement needs to be satisfied just once during your degree.